Department of Energy Public Bus Tours

 Purchase of a bus tour ticket includes admission to the museum for the full business day!

 There are 2 ways to register for the bus tour.
-1/2 of the seats are available for online registration below, and the other seats are available for in-person registration on a first-come, first-served basis beginning at 9 am on the morning of the tour.
+1/2 of the seats are available for online registration below, and the other seats are available for in-person registration on a first-come, first-served basis beginning at 9 am ET on the morning of the tour.
 We recommend online registration.

 If you are registering in-person, everyone who wants to take the bus tour must be present the morning of the tour to register; you cannot sign up anyone but yourself.

-On Mondays, AMSE is open to bus tour visitors beginning at 9 am.
-Those taking the bus tour can visit the museum before it opens to the general public at 1 pm.
+On Mondays, AMSE is open to bus tour visitors beginning at 9 am ET.
+Those taking the bus tour can visit the museum before it opens to the general public at 1 pm ET.

-On Tuesdays-Fridays, AMSE opens to all visitors at 9 am.
+On Tuesdays-Fridays, AMSE opens to all visitors at 9 am ET.